tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 [RIGHT] None of the options

 # ~Question 4
-All of the following are examples of Secondary pneumothorax EXCEPT:
+All of the following are examples of Secondary pneumothorax except:

 [WRONG] A patient in the ICU on a ventilator
 [RIGHT] A spontaneous pneumothorax in a young patient with a history of smoking but no known disease